kreshuklab/predoc-course-2021/README.md

 The input to the pipeline is an image consiting of 3 channels: the 'nuclei channel' (containing DAPI stained nuclei), the 'serum channel' (dsRNA antibody staining) and the 'infection channel' (ignored in this challenge).
 The output from the pipeline is a segmentation image where each individual cell is assigned a unique label/number.
 You can download the Covid assay dataset from [here](https://oc.embl.de/index.php/s/zOl3CFIApyTmvL1?path=%2FWeek%205%20-%20Theory%40EMBL%2FTeam2-Kreshuk).
 The dataset consist of 6 files containing the raw data together with ground-truth labels.
-The data is saved using the HDF5 file format.
-Each HDF5 file contains two internal datasets:
+I have made the data available as both HDF5 file format and tif file format.
+Each HDF5 file contains three internal datasets:

 - `raw` - containing the 3 channel input image; dataset shape: `(3, 1024, 1024)`: 1st channel - serum, 2nd channel - infection (**ignored**), 3 - nuclei
 - `cells` - containing the ground truth cell segmentation `(1024, 1024)`
 - `infected` - containing the ground truth for cell infection (at the nuclei level); contains 3 labels: `0 - background`, `1 - infected cell/nuclei`, `2 - non-infected cell/nuclei`

+I have also seperated out the nuclei and serum channels from the raw and saved these seperately for you to use in the stages of the challenge.
+The seperated channel images can be found in `nuclei` and `serum` folders.
+Each file contains a image of shape `(1, 1024, 1024)`.

 We recommend [ilastik4ij ImageJ/Fiji](https://github.com/ilastik/ilastik4ij) or [napari](https://napari.org/) for loading and exploring the data.